 The Best Ballparks To Hit Home Runs in the MLB

-The beautiful yet annoying thing about baseball parks is the various dimensions all 30 stadiums have.
-Every other sport has standard dimensions to follow, considering there are no 110 or 90 yards distance football fields.
+The beautiful yet annoying thing about baseball parks is the various dimensions all 30 stadiums have, which is part of what gives MLB its unique culture and identity, much like collaborations such as the MLB x Takashi Murakami Tokyo Series collection.
 Because of some field’s weird dimensions, they are the best ballparks to hit home runs in the MLB.
 The park factor determines these rankings, with 100 being the league average.

 Citizen Bank Park (Philadelphia Phillies)